A sixgill shark found dead on Maxwelton Beach earlier this week was young and did not appear to have any wounds or signs it was preyed upon.

 Sixgill sharks, also known as a cow shark or mud shark, follow the curve of the bottom of the ocean, swimming from extreme depths to more shallow water to feed at night.
 They are predators and scavengers but humans aren’t on their menu.

-“There’s never been a documented case of a sixgill shark attacking a human,” Larsen said.
+“There’s never been a documented case of a sixgill shark attacking a human,” Larson said.
 “They’re a pretty docile and slow-moving shark.”

 Washington state law bans fishing for them.